dlsu-scomb/dlsu-scomb.github.io/events.md

 title: News & Events
 permalink: /events/
 ---
+<a id="psm"><a/>
+### [2022/12/03] ATTACK-AMR Team joined in the PSM Cluster 1 Symposium

+The ATTACK-AMR team joined in the PSM Cluster 1 Symposium held at the Ricardo & Dr. Rosita Leong Hall, Ateneo de Manila University.

+<a id="psm_tavan"><a/>
+### [2022/12/03] ATTACK-AMR Workshop by Dr. Tavan Janvilisri in the PSM Cluster 1 Symposium

+In the PSM cluster 1 symposium, Dr. Tavan Janvilisri, Professor, Department of Biochemistry, Faculty of Science Mahidol University, gave a talk on "Alternative Therapeutics to Tackle AMR Pathogens (ATTACK-
+AMR) A case of *Clostridioides difficile*"

+<a id="psm_joy"><a/>
+### [2022/12/03] ATTACK-AMR Workshop by Dr. Joy Scaria in the PSM Cluster 1 Symposium

+In the PSM cluster 1 symposium, Dr. Joy Scaria, Associate Professor, Department of Veterinary and Biomedical Sciences, South Dakota State University, gave a talk on "Genomics Based Detection of Foodborne Pathogens to Improve Food Safety"

 <a id="lnest_hicph2022"><a/>
 ### [2022/11/05] SComB's Poster Entry to the Leave a Nest Hyper Interdisciplinary Conference Philippines 2022